Skip to main content

 The data from this additional analysis are exploratory; therefore, not subject to family-wise Type 1 error control, and presented for observation only.
 No formal conclusions can be made.

-Absolute reticulocyte count (ARC) and lactate dehydrogenase (LDH) are 2 of the known biomarkers of hemolytic activity.
-ARC is a marker of both IVH and EVH, while LDH primarily reflects IVH.10-12
+ARC and LDH are 2 of the known biomarkers of hemolytic activity.
+ARC is a marker of both IVH and EVH, while LDH primarily reflects IVH.6-8

-Results at week 48.
-The data from this additional analysis are exploratory; therefore, not subject to family-wise Type 1 error control, and presented for observation only.
+Results at week 48 (See limitations of data set above).
 At Week 48, the adjusted mean change in ARC from baseline was -76.78 x 10^9/L. At Week 48, the adjusted mean change in LDH from baseline was -83.05%

-With FABHALTA, the adjusted mean change from baseline in FACIT-Fatigue score was +10.8
+Patients who started on FABHALTA experienced an adjusted mean change of +10.8 from baseline in FACIT-Fatigue score

 ADDITIONAL END POINT